loadero/loadero-java/README.md

 ```
 </td>
 <td>
-LoaderoTestOptions newOptions - Required parameter that is used to set new test options
+<b>LoaderoTestOptions newOptions</b> - Required parameter that is used to set new test options
 in Loadero via API call.
 </td>
 <td>Makes PUT request to <b>/projects/{projectID}/tests/{testID}</b> and updates existing test options